tombrereton/threematch/README.md

 pip install pygame
 ```

-Run the on mac and linux with:
+To run the game on mac and linux, type:
 ```python
 python3 ~/threematch/threematch.py
 ```